Understanding Parents' Perceptions and Practices Toward Children's Security and Privacy in Virtual Reality: Findings

 P14 said it would be essential for parents to go over the first-time VR experience, gaining some firsthand insights into the potential risks.
 In doing so, children would be more prepared when harmful situations take place.

-Besides better knowing VR technology, another gap exists in parents' understanding of the S\&P practices across different VR products.
-We asked our participants if they had ever read any privacy policies in VR platforms, and almost all of them answered no, including those with more relevant expertise.
+Another gap exists in parents' understanding of the S\&P practices and policies across different VR products.
+We asked our participants if they had ever read any privacy policies on VR platforms, and almost all of them answered no, including those with more relevant expertise.
 This was in part due to the low readability of the policies, but also because of the inaccessibility of reading them through the headsets.

-VR headset manufacturers and app companies (we combine them as ``VR companies'' in this paper) were also considered largely responsible for mitigating the S\&P risks.
+VR headset manufacturers and app companies (we combine them into ``VR companies'' in this paper) were also considered largely responsible for mitigating the S\&P risks.
 In our interviews, a few participants expressed their concerns about the conflicts between users' privacy and companies' business models.
 In general, they believed that most of the existing S\&P-enhancing efforts were primarily for promoting their public image.
 Correspondingly, prior work has also documented the trade-off that companies face between protecting children's privacy and sustaining their business models~\cite{ekambaranathan2020understanding, ekambaranathan2021money, ekambaranathan2023can}.
 To mitigate this concern, our participants suggested making S\&P guidance part of a mandatory step before the use.
 As P18 suggested, ``\textit{I'd prefer if it was in plain language with some short mandatory steps like watching a video...
 These steps should be very upfront.}'' Making privacy guidance shorter, clearer, mandatory, and upfront would be parents' preferred practice, showing the company's real effort in making the products more S\&P-centered.

 Nevertheless, as participants noted, it would be hard for companies to implement such practices as they might conflict with their business models.
 It would be unrealistic to only count on companies and expect them to be all moral without regulations.
 Hence, our participants believed that legal regulations must be in place by government bodies to enhance supervision over VR companies' S\&P practices.